eliihen/fetch-hoc/README.md

 ## Example: Basic

+Now it's my job to tell you why this library is cool.

-Simply wrap your component in the result of the `fetch` function.
-Using this method enables most of your components to be written as functional stateless components, which is great for legibility.
+Simply wrap your component in the result of the `fetch` function to get started.
+Using this method enables most of your components to be written as functional stateless components, which is great for legibility and testabiliy.

 ```js
 const FooComponent = props => {